sandhu/emacs.d/README.md

 # emacs.d

-This is an emacs config that started in 1994 and has been re-written from the ground up a few time as package management approaches has evolved.
+This is an emacs config that started in 1994 and has been re-written from the ground up a few times as package management approaches have evolved.

 It is currently geared towards lisp development, but I expect to add support for erlang and haskell over time.

-The focus is to provide a "batteries included" configuration for development that includes auto-completion and integration documentation.
+The focus is to provide a "batteries included" configuration for development that includes auto-completion and integrated documentation.

 ## Overriding configuration